-(n) New and Revised Accounting Standards
+(n) New Accounting Standards for Application in Future Periods

-The AASB has issued a number of new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods, some of which are relevant to the Foundation.
-The Foundation has decided not to early adopt any of the new and amended pronouncements.
-The Foundation assessment of the new and amended pronouncements that are relevant to the Foundation but applicable in future reporting periods is set out below:
+The AASB has issued a number of new and amended Accounting Standards that have mandatory application dates for future reporting periods, some of which are relevant to the company.
+The company has decided not to early adopt any of the new and amended pronouncements.
+The company's assessment of the new and amended pronouncements that are relevant to the company but applicable in future reporting periods is set out below: